Thesola10/blog.thesola.io/content/0004_macOS-or-bust.md

 ---
-title: "macOS or Bust!
-How to do the unfeasible"
+Title: macOS or Bust!
+How to do the unfeasible
-date: 2023-02-28
+Date: 2023-02-28
-categories:
-- tech
-- os dev
+Category: os dev
-tags:
-- nixie
-- macos
+Tags: nixie, macos, rant
+Slug: 0004_macOS-or-bust
+Summary: Well… it's been a while since I last wrote an article.
+But I wasn't just sitting idly by, watching paint dry.
+I've been busy fighting macOS as well.
 ---

 Well… it’s been a while since I last wrote an article.
 But I wasn’t just sitting idly by, watching paint dry.
 I’ve been busy fighting macOS as well.